US miners push Washington to revive long-dormant Bureau of Mines

 Rhea Graham, who was appointed by Clinton in 1994 as the first Black woman to lead the bureau, was given only 90 days to close it.

 "When the bureau was closed, a signal was sent about how we as a nation valued science and how science funding was more precarious than perhaps people think it is," Graham said.
-(Reporting by Ernest Scheyder; additional reporting by Trevor Hunnicutt; editing by Richard Valdmanis and Rod Nickel)
+(Reporting by Ernest Scheyder in Houston Additional reporting by Trevor Hunnicutt in Washington Editing by Richard Valdmanis, Rod Nickel and Matthew Lewis)